-In early 2015, ODOT will begin developing a new Oregon Public Transportation Plan (OPTP).
+In 2015, ODOT will begin developing a new Oregon Public Transportation Plan (OPTP).
 The OPTP is one of several statewide transportation mode and topic plans that refine, apply, and implement the Oregon Transportation Plan’s (OTP) goals, policies, strategies, and key initiatives.

 The new OPTP will provide a statewide vision for the public transportation system, and describe the role of public transit in contributing to the transportation system overall.
 The Plan will provide a policy framework to inform decision making and guide investments strategies described in public transportation plans, transportation system plans, facility plans, the Statewide Transportation Improvement Program and other programs.